 One Page Websites

 The trend of one page websites actually started popping up a couple of years ago.
 They are sharp, simple and lightning fast to build – especially if you don’t need a custom look and a Strikingly template will do the trick.
-We’ve built some one page websites for our customers (iSwarm, Weka Solutions, and Vaccine Smart-Fridge to name a few), but only when it meets their goals and they know the drawbacks.
+We’ve built some one page websites for our customers, but only when it meets their goals and they know the drawbacks.

 Pros of a One Page Website